 Have you ever wondered how to make a cinnamon sugar rim for your pumpkin beer?
 It’s so easy!
-Now that fall is here I feel comfortable admitting that I’ve been making these at least once a week since before Labor Day.
+Now that fall is almost here, I feel comfortable admitting that I’ve been making these at least once a week.

 Start by making your sugar mixture.
 For pumpkin beer, I like to use the same cinnamon sugar ratio that I use on my pumpkin muffins,

 - 1/4 C. sugar

 Step 1.
 Mix the sugar and spices together and put in a wide bowl or shallow plate.

 Most directions for rimmed glasses start by instructing you to wet the rim with water, simple syrup or a sugary juice.
 I like to start with syrup.
 I don’t even dilute it.
 No, this isn’t a sponsored post, I just so happened to have Aunt Jemima on hand when I took these pictures.
 I’m also a huge fan of the pure maple syrup at Trader Joe’s and Whole Foods.
 No matter what type of syrup you choose, it will be delicious.